je2781/Ardilla_website_template/README.md

 In the backend project directory, you also run

-### `npm start`
+### `netlify dev`

-Runs the server app.
-The server must be running at the same time as the react app to experience user authentication.
+Runs the express app using the local development server.The app must be running at the same time as the react app to experience user authentication.

+To install netlify commang line run
+### `npm i netlify-cli -g`